Peter Pan (song): Commercial

 "Peter Pan" ranked as the most-added song on country radio for the week of March 26, 2016 with 50 Mediabase-monitored stations picking up the song.
 It resultantly debuted at number 54 on the Billboard Country Airplay chart for the week of April 2 and peaked at number one the week of September 23, making it her third consecutive number one on that chart.
 A week later, it debuted at number 47 on the Hot Country Songs chart and peaked at number one the week of September 23, making it her first number one on that chart.
 The achievement made Ballerini the first solo female artist to top both country music charts and also send their first three singles to number one since Wynonna Judd in 1992 with "She Is His Only Need", "I Saw the Light" and "No One Else on Earth".
 On the Billboard Hot 100, the single debuted at number 92 the week of June 16.
 Fourteen weeks later, it peaked at number 35 the same week it topped both Country charts, and stayed on the chart for twenty weeks.
 It was certified platinum by the Recording Industry Association of America (RIAA) on November 21, 2016.
 The song has sold 672,000 copies in the US as of March 2017.

 In Canada, the song debuted at number 46 on the Canada Country chart for the week of June 11, 2016 and peaked at number four the week of September 23, remaining on the chart for twenty weeks.
 It also debuted at number 92 on the Canadian Hot 100 the week of August 20 and reached number 75 the week of September 23, staying on the chart for ten weeks.
-It was certified gold by Music Canada on September 12, 2016.
+It was certified platinum by Music Canada on July 28, 2022.